Application of 3D Gaussian Splatting for Cinematic Anatomy on Consumer Class Devices: Cinematic Anatomy Pipeline

-High dynamic range light maps are employed to look up lighting information contributions from the environment.
-We also support synthetic local light sources.
-Next event estimation is used to importance sample rays towards the light source and potentially reduce the variance of the rendered image.
+High dynamic range light maps are employed to look up lighting information from the environment.
+Next event estimation is used to importance-sample rays towards the light source and potentially reduce the variance of the rendered image.
 All Monte Carlo samples are accumulated and averaged in a floating-point accumulation buffer.
 A tone-mapping pass maps the accumulated result into the final lower dynamic range output buffer.
-For fast image generation, we apply performance optimization methods such as empty-space skipping and memory coherent scattering.
+For fast image generation, we apply performance optimization methods such as empty-space skipping (based on the transfer function preset) and memory coherent scattering.
 The latter optimization ensures that rays of neighboring pixels are scattered in the same direction, thus ensuring optimized cache utilization.